-Site U1449 (proposed Site MBF-6A) is part of a six shallow hole transect designed to document turbiditic transport and deposition processes in the Middle Bengal Fan at 8°N since the Pliocene.
-Sediments will also be used to trace sources of eroded sediments in the Himalaya and reconstruct erosion rates to tie erosion response to climate change.
-Site U1449 is located at 08°0.419'N, 088°6.599'E, in a water depth of 3653 m.
-The main Hole U1449A penetrated to 213.5 m drilling depth below seafloor (DSF) and was cored by a combination of APC, HLAPC, and XCB.
-Hole U1449B was a single APC core from the mudline taken for microbiological studies.
+Site U1449 (proposed Site MBF-6A) is part of our seven-site transect designed to document turbiditic transport processes and the architecture of deposition in the Middle Bengal Fan at 8°N since the Pleistocene.
+Sediments will also be used to trace sources of eroded material in the Himalaya and reconstruct erosion rates as a function of climate change.
+Site U1449 is located at 08°0.419'N, 088°6.599'E in a water depth of 3653 m.
+The main Hole U1449A penetrated to 213.5 m drilling depth below seafloor (DSF) and was cored by a combination of the APC, HLAPC, and XCB systems.
+Hole U1449B consists of a single APC core from the mudline taken for microbiological studies.

-Different structural elements of the sedimentary fan, including a more than 40 m thick levee succession, interlevee turbidites, and sands and hemipelagic sequences were cored.
-General lithologic boundaries correlate well with downcore variability in all physical properties and could be attributed to major seismic facies types and reflectivity characteristics.
-Seismic and average core velocities are in close agreement, which confirms that the major lithologies were properly sampled and nonrecovered XCB sections likely contained unconsolidated sands.
+Different structural elements of the sedimentary fan were cored, including a more than 40 m thick levee succession, interlevee sand sheets, and hemipelagic sequences.
+General lithologic boundaries correlate well with downcore variability in all physical properties and were attributed to major seismic facies types and reflectivity characteristics.
+In situ and average core seismic velocities are in close agreement, which confirms that the major lithologies were properly sampled and sections not recovered by XCB drilling likely contained unconsolidated sand.

-Cored sediments allowed us to characterize the sedimentological, physical, and geochemical properties of the material delivered mostly through turbidity currents and likely originating from the source region of the Himalaya.
-Integration of lithology, physical properties, seismic facies, and geochronological data shows that sedimentation varies over several orders of magnitude between centimeters per thousand years for hemipelagic units, representing a complete absence of fan sedimentation, followed by episodes with much higher rates (>>10 cm/ky) when interlevee units form and levees build up rapidly.

-High accumulation rates of turbiditic deposition in the lower 120 m of the hole since ~2 Ma were followed by a low-accumulation hemipelagic episode during the Pleistocene around 1 Ma.
-Intercalated levee and interlevee deposits then formed until 300 ky ago, when hemipelagic sedimentation dominated again.
+Cored sediments allowed us to characterize the sedimentological, physical, and geochemical properties of the material delivered mostly through turbidity currents and likely originating from the Himalayan range.
+Integration of lithology, physical properties, seismic facies, and geochronological data shows that sedimentation varies over several orders of magnitude between centimeters per High accumulation rates of turbiditic deposition in the lower 120 m of Hole U1449A since ~2 Ma were followed by a low-accumulation hemipelagic episode around ~0.8-1.3 Ma.
+Intercalated levee and interlevee deposits then formed until ~300 ky ago, after which hemipelagic sedimentation dominated again.

 Hole U1449A was drilled to total depth of 213.5 m DSF.
 The APC system penetrated 57.1 m of formation and recovered 52.37 m (92%).
 The HLAPC penetrated 71.9 m of formation and recovered 74.98 m (104%).
 The XCB system penetrated 83.5 m of formation and recovered only 2.03 m (2%).
-Because of low recovery with the XCB system and because most objectives were achieved, drilling was terminated before reaching the initially planned depth of 300 m to save time.
-Hole U1449B was a single APC core from the mudline taken for microbiological investigations and recovered 7.91 m of sediments.
+Because of low recovery with the XCB system and because most objectives were achieved, drilling was terminated before reaching the initially planned depth of 300 mbsf to save time.
+Hole U1449B consists of a single APC core from the mudline taken for microbiological investigations and recovered 7.91 m of sediments.

 This first Expedition 354 drilling experience in the fan sediments allowed us to refine the drilling strategy for subsequent drill sites.
-As expected, recovery of sands intercalated between muddy units was challenging, and the HLAPC proved to be particularly efficient for sampling both turbiditic sequences and loose sand intervals.
+As expected, recovery of sands intercalated between muddy units was challenging, but the HLAPC system proved to be particularly efficient for sampling both turbiditic sequences and loose sand intervals.

 The predominant lithology is siliciclastic and composed of normally graded intervals of mica-rich quartz-dominant fine sand, silt, and clay of varying thicknesses (i.e., turbidites).
 The observed mineralogical assemblage is characteristic of sediments found in Himalayan rivers.
-Turbidite sequences are generally separated by clayand silt-sized mottled pelagic and hemipelagic intervals containing foraminifers and by occasional glassy volcanic ash layers.
+Turbidite sequences are generally separated by hemipelagic intervals (mottled calcareous clays) and occasional glassy volcanic ash layers.
 Lithologic differences between siliciclastic units and variations in grain size and bed thickness reflect cycles of proximal turbidity current channel activity, including activation, flow-stripping, avulsion, and abandonment.
-Bioturbated pelagic and hemipelagic calcareous clay likely represent times of channel-levee inactivity and hence reduced deposition through the settling of suspended sediment from the pelagic zone.
+Bioturbated calcareous clays likely represent times of channel-levee inactivity at Site U1449 and hence reduced deposition of terrigenous material.